knewyousir/WFI-session-3/readme.md

 })
 ```

-Note the console - because this returns an array you would still need to run a forEach in the template.
+Note the console - because this returns an array you would still need to run a forEach in the template. -->

-Run findOne with a query and ObjectID.
+Find a single entry with `findOne` with ObjectID.

 Add this to the variables in `index.js`: